scratchfoundation/scratch-gui/README.md

 Most files in TurboWarp/scratch-gui are dual licensed under BSD-3-Clause License (see LICENSE).
 However, some files are instead licensed under the GNU General Public License v3.0 (see LICENSE_GPL).
 Notably this includes everything in src/addons and anything that (indirectly or directly) imports a file from src/addons.
 These files generally have license disclaimers at the start of their contents.

-Note that the embed page is not one of the pages that are only available under the GPLv3.0, which means it is safe to use the embed in any environment.
+It is assumed that any contributions you send to this repository (via pull request or otherwise) are licensed under the BSD-3-Clause License, not the GPL.

 <!--